SAZZAD1Q2/GlobeTrekker/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to thank Microverse for this inspiration.
+I would like to thank Microverse and the creator who generated the idea of the app and design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>